opentap/LabVIEW/doc/LabVIEW.md

 ## Improving Usability with Annotations

 Extra information can be added when building the wrapper DLL.
 This information can be used to provide extra information to the user using the test step.

+The information itself is located inside a XML file with a name that otherwise matches the name of the compiled DLL.
+If you want to enable this feature, the XML files must be located  with the DLL inside the OpenTAP folder.

 The types of information that can be included are: